ICJIA/icjia-accessibility-portal/content/faqs.md

 - **Web developers and content creators** = Provide technical expertise, implement solutions, do the actual compliance work (valuable resources, but typically not policy setters)

 **Bottom line:** The accessibility coordinator needs organizational authority to set policy and allocate resources.
 The coordinator should meet with web developers and content creators who are doing the compliance work, gather information from them, and report back to executive staff.
 Web developers and content creators are essential technical resources, but they're busy doing the work — the coordinator's role is to coordinate, gather information, and make strategic decisions at the organizational level.

-**See also:** [I want to understand the full scope of accessibility requirements, but web developers and content creators aren't part of executive staff.
-Who should I talk to?](#getting-started-i-want-to-understand-the-full-scope-of-accessibili) for more on who to consult for different types of questions.

-### I want to understand the full scope of accessibility requirements, but web developers and content creators aren't part of executive staff.
-Who should I talk to?

-{new:2025-12-27}

-**Quick answer:** For strategic and legal questions about scope, timeline, and organizational impact, talk to your agency's accessibility coordinator or executive staff.
-For practical implementation questions, your web developers and content creators who are now making accessible content have hands-on experience and are excellent resources — even if they're not in leadership roles.

-**Understanding the different roles:**

-**For strategic and legal questions (scope, timeline, organizational impact):**

-- **Your agency's accessibility coordinator** — This person (often in executive or compliance roles) understands the full scope of requirements across all content types
-- **Executive staff** — They own the agency's accessibility plan and can address resource allocation, priorities, and organizational strategy
-- **Illinois DoIT Office of Information Accessibility** — For legal/mandate questions: DoIT.Accessibility@Illinois.gov

-**For practical implementation questions (how to fix issues, what tools to use, testing approaches):**

-- **Your web developers** — Many web teams have been implementing accessibility standards for years.
-They understand WCAG 2.1 Level AA requirements, testing tools, common barriers, and remediation approaches.
-Their expertise is valuable even if they're not in executive roles.

-- **Recent ICJIA content creators** — Several content creators from ICJIA's research and analysis unit have been trained on accessibility best practices and are already solving accessibility issues in their work.

-**The key distinction:**

-- **Scope and strategy** = Executive staff.
-- **Implementation and technical details** = Web developers, technical teams, and recent content creators.

-**For web developers and technical teams:**

-If you've been working on accessibility for years, your expertise is valuable and needed.
-Managers may initially seek executive staff for strategic questions, but your practical knowledge is essential for implementation.
-Don't hesitate to share what you know — your hands-on experience with WCAG 2.1 Level AA, testing tools, and remediation approaches is exactly what teams need to succeed.
-The fact that you're not in executive staff doesn't diminish your expertise; it means you have the practical, day-to-day knowledge that makes accessibility work.

-**For content creators already creating accessible content:**

-Your training in accessibility best practices and your current work solving accessibility issues means you have real-world expertise that matters.
-While managers may turn to executive staff for high-level strategy, your day-to-day experience creating accessible documents, testing content, and applying WCAG 2.1 Level AA standards is what actually gets the work done.
-Speak up about what you know — your practical skills with document remediation, testing tools, and accessibility workflows are exactly what your agency needs.
-Your role as a content creator, not executive staff, gives you the ground-level perspective that makes accessibility implementation successful.

-**Bottom line:** Different questions require different people.
-For "what's the full scope?" talk to leadership.
-For "how do I fix this?" talk to your web developers or recent content creators.
-Both perspectives are needed, and both are valuable.

 ---